 Staff Security Training Tip #1: Check URLs Before Following Them

 As part of their security training, one important tip for your staff is to check all URLs.
 A URL is the web address you follow when you click a link.
-A common trick hackers use to make the URL seem authentic is a similar URL mimicking a legitimate website.
+One common trick hackers use to make the URL seem authentic is a similar URL mimicking a legitimate website.

 For example, one switch would be disguising bogus links by changing the website name from ‘example-site.com’ to example_site.com.’
 This tiny change often goes unnoticed but could lead to your staff getting caught by a fake link.